MotorWeek: Track

 As mentioned above, from late 1981 to early 2021, MotorWeek conducted most of its testing on a drag strip that was known as the 75-80 Dragway (also Dragaway) in Frederick, Maryland.
-While the track itself closed for competition in 2005 (only to reopen in 2009) and again in the 2013, MotorWeek continued to have access to the drag strip.
+While the track itself closed for competition in 2005 (only to reopen in 2009) and again in 2013, MotorWeek continued to have access to the drag strip.
 By 2020, the 40th season of the program, only the strip and a portion of the starter’s stand remained; the grandstands were removed sometime in 2019.
-In 2021, the show moved their roadtests to Mason Dixon Dragway in Boonsboro.
+In 2021, the show moved their road tests to Mason Dixon Dragway in Boonsboro.